daler/pybedtools/docs/source/main.rst

 Running tests, compiling docs
 -----------------------------

-There are several modes of testing:

-- test current installation
-- test within isolated conda environments
-- test within isolated Docker containers

-In each mode, unit tests and doctests can be run.
+There are several modes of testing described below, and in each mode both unit tests and doctests can be run.

 The following instructions assume that you have a working copy of the :mod:`pybedtools` repository and that you're in the top-level dir of repo,